-All results are expressed as mean values \pm S.E.M.(standard error of mean).
-Statistical analysis was carried out using two-way repeated measures ANOVA with a post-hoc Student-Newman-Keuls test in case of repetitive testing of paw withdrawal.
-P<0.05 was accepted as significant.The evaluation of real-time PCR data was done by one-way ANOVA with a post-hoc Tukey's test using 2- $\Delta\Delta$ ct values of each samples.
-A value of P<0.05 was considered significant.
-Data from ELISA method are presented as stimulation index (OD of monoiodoacetate treated vs. OD of control animals) as mean values \pm S.E.M. and were analyzed using unpaired t-test.
-The results were considered significant if the P value was less than 0.05.
+All results are expressed as mean values \pm S.E.M.
+Statistical analysis was carried out using two-way repeated measures ANOVA with a post-hoc Student-Newman-Keuls test in the case of repetitive testing of paw withdrawal.
+P<0.05 was accepted as significant.
+The evaluation of real-time PCR data was done by one-way ANOVA with a post-hoc Turkey's test using $2^{-\Delta\Delta ct}$ values of each samples.
+P<0.05 value was considered significant.
+Data from ELISA method are presented as stimulation index and were analyzed using unpaired t-test.
+The results were considered significant if P value was less than 0.05.